Bulletproof glass: Environmental effects

 The properties of bullet-resistant glass can be affected by temperature and by exposure to solvents or UV radiation, usually from sunlight.
 If the polycarbonate layer is below a glass layer, it has some protection from UV radiation due to the glass and bonding layer.
 Over time the polycarbonate becomes more brittle because it is an amorphous polymer (which is necessary for it to be transparent) that moves toward thermodynamic equilibrium.

 An impact on polycarbonate by a projectile at temperatures below −7 °C sometimes creates spall, pieces of polycarbonate that are broken off and become projectiles themselves.
 Experiments have demonstrated that the size of the spall is related to the thickness of the laminate rather than the size of the projectile.
 The spall starts in surface flaws caused by bending of the inner, polycarbonate layer and the cracks move “backwards” through to the impact surface.
 It has been suggested that a second inner layer of polycarbonate may effectively resist penetration by the spall.

 2000s advances

 In 2005, it was reported that U.S. military researchers were developing a class of transparent armor incorporating aluminum oxynitride (ALON) as the outside "strike plate" layer.
 Traditional glass/polymer was demonstrated by ALON's manufacturer to require 2.3 times more thickness than ALON's, to guard against a .50 BMG projectile.
 ALON is much lighter and performs much better than traditional glass/polymer laminates.
 Aluminum oxynitride "glass" can defeat threats like the .50 caliber armor-piercing rounds using material that is not prohibitively heavy.

 Spinel ceramics

 Certain types of ceramics can also be used for transparent armor due to their properties of increased density and hardness when compared to traditional glass.
 These types of synthetic ceramic transparent armors can allow for thinner armor with equivalent stopping power to traditional laminated glass.

-Air chamber glass

-The newest type of curved transparent vehicle armor has an air chamber between the glass and the polycarbonate.
-Level IIIA (high speed 9 mm) armor consists 8 mm of laminated glass (strike face), a 1 mm air gap, and 7 mm of polycarbonate.
-This solution stops the bullets in a totally different way.
-The glass, being hard, deforms the incoming bullet.
-The deformed bullet completely penetrates the glass and then it is stopped by the flexible polycarbonate.

-The weight reduction over traditional glass-clad polycarbonate is 35%, weighing .25 kilos per square meter for level NIJ 06 IIIA (NIJ 07 HG2).
-It is also thinner (16.2 mm) vs conventional Glass Clad Polycarbonate (21 mm).